Vyral/brandon-montemayor/_drafts/is-now-the-right-time-for-you-to-buy-a-home.md

 {% include youtube.html %}

+<center><em>If you’re thinking about buying a home this year, there are a few things you should know first.</em></center>

-We’re already rolling into February 2020.
+<br>We’re already rolling into February 2020.
 The market has started to pick back up, and we’ve been getting this question a lot: **Should I buy now or wait a few months?** Here are the facts that can help you make an educated decision on what’s best for you.

 **First, let’s look at some trusted sources like CoreLogic, Fannie Mae, NAR, MBA, and Freddie Mac**.
 They have a long track record of correct predictions about the real estate market.
 What are they saying right now?
 Well, they’ve all predicted that purchase prices will rise by 2% to 5% over the next year.
 They have also predicted that interest rates will stay relatively flat.